AdobeDocs/analytics.en/help/components/cda/faq.md

 Switching from device graph to field-based stitching or vice versa can be requested via Customer Care.
 However, making such a switch can take a couple of weeks or more to complete and *historical stitched data from the previous method is lost.*

-## How does Adobe handle unique limits for an prop/eVar used in field-based stitching?
+## How does Adobe handle unique limits for a prop or eVar used in field-based stitching?

-CDA pulls prop/eVar dimension items before they are optimized for reporting.
+CDA pulls the identifier variable dimension items before they are optimized for reporting.
 You do not need to worry about unique limits for the purposes of CDA.
-However, if you tried using that prop/eVar in a Workspace project, you can still see the [(Low-traffic)](/help/technotes/low-traffic.md) dimension item.
+However, if you tried using that prop or eVar in a Workspace project, you can still see the [(Low-traffic)](/help/technotes/low-traffic.md) dimension item.

 ## How many of my company's report suites can be enabled for CDA?